 My point in all this is to say that when the enemy tries to plant weeds, pull them right away!
 Don’t let them grow.
 And certainly, don’t allow them to scatter new seed!
 Fill your mind with so much truth that lies have no place.

 Since your mind is the real battlefield, always be armed and ready.

 We uproot the enemies lies with the truth of God’s Word, so the more we know it, the better we will be at the battle.

-For though we walk in the flesh, we are not waging war according to the flesh.
-For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
-We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ. – 2 Corinthians 10:3-5 (ESV)
+For though we walk in the flesh, we do not war according to the flesh, for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
+We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ. – 2 Corinthians 10:3-5

 Click here for a full list of posts in this 31-day series!

 *Unless otherwise indicated, Scripture quotations taken from the NASB.